Dublin at Halloween

 Macnas Parade

 Yes, this is technically part of the Bram Stoker Festival, but it deserves a whole category of its own.
-Held on the 30th, this gigantic parade turns Dublin on its head and brings chaotic revelry to its streets as an eerie monstrous procession navigates its twists and turns.
+Held on the 30th of October, this gigantic parade turns Dublin on its head and brings chaotic revelry to its streets as an eerie monstrous procession navigates its twists and turns.
 With gigantic monsters and creepy entertainers ruling the capital after dark, it's a unique way to spend the spookiest time of the year - don't forget to come dressed the part.

 The Nightmare Realm